public interface Processor

 If the methods that return configuration information about the

-annotation processor return null
+annotation processor return null, return other invalid

 input, or throw an exception, the tool infrastructure must treat